 The Thomas C. Ackerman Foundation.
 Grants for the greater good.

 Dear Fellow San Diegans:

-It is with great pleasure that we approach our 25th year of grant-making here at The Thomas C. Ackerman Foundation.
-We have made grants in excess of $7 Million Dollars to over 650 organizations during these years of making a difference in this wonderful community we are all fortunate enough to call our home.
+It is with great pleasure that we approach our 25th year of grant making here at the Thomas C. Ackerman Foundation.
+We have made grants in excess of $7 million dollars to over 650 organizations, making a difference in this wonderful community we are all fortunate enough to call our home.

-In late 2005, the Board of Directors implemented a new emphasis in its grant-making into the area of K-12 education.
-The Foundation has always been committed to helping the youth of our community in their early education, whether they are college-bound, or entering the work force directly after high school.
-In preparation for being parents, professionals, and citizens of our community, we support a well-rounded educational experience including exposure to music, art, math, the sciences and technology.
+In late 2005, the Board of Directors implemented a new emphasis in into the area of K-12 education grants.
+The Foundation has always been committed to helping the youth of our community in their early education, whether they are college bound or entering the workforce directly after high school.
+In preparation for being parents, professionals, and citizens of our community, we support a well-rounded educational experience, including exposure to music, art, math, the sciences, and technology.

-Collaboration is an important component of our grant consideration process.
-We have had a long held interest in funding collaborative initiatives which address areas of need in which we have made grants in the past.
-The Foundation may in some cases act to increase a grant conditional upon evidence of a signed agreement setting forth the details of a well defined collaborative effort.
+Collaboration is an important component of our grant-consideration process.
+We have had a long-held interest in funding collaborative initiatives that address areas of need in which we have made grants in the past.
+The Foundation may in some cases act to increase a grant conditional upon evidence of a signed agreement setting forth the details of a well-defined collaborative effort.

-San Diego does not have a large number of organizations such as ours providing funding to the non-profit sector.
-All of us on the Board are proud to have the opportunity to serve the San Diego community through the on-going activities of the Foundation and providing our community Grants for the Greater Good.
-Symbolic of this commitment to San Diego and the future, we recently added four new directors to the Board, adding several younger members and wonderful additional diversity.
-This signifies, among other matters, the commitment of the Board and Foundation to serve the San Diego Community well into the future.
+San Diego does not have a large number of organizations such as ours providing funding to the nonprofit sector.
+All of us on the Board are proud to have the opportunity to serve the San Diego community through the ongoing activities of the Foundation and providing our community grants for the greater good.
+Symbolic of this commitment to San Diego and the future, we recently enlisted four new directors, adding several younger members, diversifying the Board.
+This signifies, among other matters, the commitment of the Board and Foundation to serve the San Diego community well into the future.

 Robert G. Copeland